altomator/Image_Retrieval/README.md

 ### Synopsis
-This work uses an ETL (extract-transform-load) approach and deep learning technics to implement image retrieval functionalities in digital librairies.
+This work uses an ETL (extract-transform-load) approach and deep learning approaches to implement image retrieval functionalities in digital librairies.

 Specs are:
 1. Identify and extract iconography wherever it may be found, in the still images collection but also in printed materials (newspapers, magazines, books).
 2. Transform, harmonize and enrich the image descriptive metadata (in particular with deep learning classification tools: IBM Watson for visual recognition, Google TensorFlow Inception-V3 for image types classification).
-3. Load all the medatada into a web app dedicated to image retrieval.
+3. Load all the medatada into a web app dedicated to hybrid image retrieval.

 A proof of concept, [GallicaPix](http://demo14-18.bnf.fr:8984/rest?run=findIllustrations-form.xq) has been implemented on the World War 1 theme.
-All the contents have been harvested from the BnF (Bibliotheque national de France) digital collections [Gallica](gallica.bnf.fr) of heritage materials (photos, drawings, engravings, maps, posters, etc.).
+All the heritage materials (photos, drawings, engravings, maps, posters, etc.) have been mainly harvested from the BnF (Bibliotheque national de France) digital collections [Gallica](gallica.bnf.fr).
+The [Welcome Collection](https://wellcomecollection.org/) has been leveraged too, through the Europeana aggregator.
 This PoC is referenced on [Gallica Studio](http://gallicastudio.bnf.fr/), the Gallica online participative platform dedicated to the creative uses that can be made from Gallica.

 ![GallicaPix](https://github.com/altomator/Image_Retrieval/blob/master/Images/gpix.jpg)